beingkxya/lesson-html-1-css-1-level-1-vanity-page-1/README.md

   3. [ ] google

 ### Project details
-  1. Project name:
+  1. Project name: Creative Kyra
-  2. Project summary:
+  2. Project summary: Creative Kyra has such a creative mind that no one else has.
+Kyra's mind is imaginative in every colorful way.
+If you vist that site then you might just be creative too.
+    1. main landing page:
+      1. My Passion Is:
+      2. My Inspiration Is:
+      3. How I Can Inspire The World:
-  3. Project coordinator:
+  3. Project coordinator: Sylvester Mobley